-Operating System for Desktop and Laptop Models

-• Windows 11 Yes No • Windows Operating System must have current updates applied Yes No • Macs must have a minimum OS X (Monterey or higher) Yes No

-NOTE: All current updates must be installed.
-Check before you come to campus!
-Go to windowsupdate.microsoft.com to verify.

-Anti-Virus Software Anti-virus software is installed, operational and updated Yes No Network Connections for Desktop and Laptop Models 10/100/1000 Ethernet connection is required for wired LAN connection Yes No 802.1x a/b/g/n Wireless LAN connection (built-in on laptops only) Yes No

-NOTE: Wireless routers are prohibited.
-Individual connections will be disabled if they interfere with activity on the Mercyhurst network.
+Operating System for Desktop and Laptop Models • Windows 11 • Windows Operating System must have current updates applied • Macs must have a minimum OS X (Monterey or higher) Yes Yes Yes No No No NOTE: All current updates must be installed.
+Check before you come to campus! to verify.
+Go to windowsupda te.microsoft.com Anti-Virus Software Anti-virus software is installed, operational and updated Network Connections for Desktop and Laptop Models Yes No 10/100/1000 Ethernet connection is required for wired LAN connection Yes No 802.1x a/b/g/n Wireless LAN connection (built-in on laptops only) Yes No NOTE: Wireless routers are prohibited.
+Individual connections will be disabled if they interfere with act ivitv on the